adobe/commerce-integration-starter-kit/README.md

 #### `starter kit info` action

 > **Warning**
-> Please do not remove or rename this runtime action; it is being used to track adoption of the starter kit.
+> Please DO NOT DELETE this action; future functionalities planned for upcoming starter kit releases may stop working.

 The source code for this action can be found at [./actions/starter-kit-info](./actions/starter-kit-info).